 Is a Mortgage Commitment Letter legally binding?

-This is dependent on the language used in the letter.
-If this is a question of concern, it’s recommended to consult an attorney for legal advice.
+This is dependent on the language within the letter.
+If this is a concern, it’s recommended to consult your real estate attorney.

 Is a Mortgage Commitment Letter a final approval?

-No. The commitment letter is a pledge by the lender to grant a loan to a borrower upon meeting final conditions.
-The final approval occurs when there are no loose ends or other obstacles.
-Should these remain, the borrower could be required to provide a Letter of Explanation, for situations such as a negative credit report, income or job loss, or employment history gaps.
+No. The commitment letter is a pledge to grant the borrower a loan per required conditions.
+The Final Commitment Letter is drafted when there are no loose ends or other obstacles.
+Should these remain, the borrower could be required to provide a Letter of Explanation for circumstances such as a negative credit report, income or job loss, or employment history gaps.